 24-hour access to Nobu’s first-ever in-room dining menu

-Effective for bookings made on or after March 1, 2015 Nobu Hotel will charges $35.84 per night, per room for resort fees.
+Nobu Hotel will charge $35.84 per night, per room for resort fees.